simonvreeman/a-b-testing-with-google-tag-manager/README.md

 _To use the script, you need te make the Random Number macro._

 1. Click on the Read button New and select Macro.
-2. Give the macro the name `Randon Number`.
+2. Give the macro the name `Random Number`.
-3. Select from the dropdown Random Number.
+3. Select from the drop down Random Number.
 4. Save the macro.

 ### How to use this script